-Challenge yourself, challenge your friends, family and colleagues and do 10K in May
+Challenge yourself, challenge your friends, family and colleagues to a 10K challenge.

 We’ve picked the distance, you choose how you get there.
-Increase your fitness and raise money for Blesma at the same time in May by completing 10k your way.
-Challenge yourself, your friends and your colleagues by taking on 10k in May.
+Increase your fitness and raise money for Blesma at the same time by completing 10k your way.
+Challenge yourself, your friends and your colleagues by taking on 10k.

 Registration is £20 and every participant will receive a fundraising pack and an awesome ‘Boots on for Blesma’ medal.

 |Sit Ups||30 Seconds||30 Seconds|

 |On The Spot Jog||30 Seconds||30 Seconds|